St Lucia, Barbados on Ebola alert

 “At the Ministry of Health level we have raised the alert.
 We have informed our stakeholders and we have meetings planned to inform persons at the national level as well.
 We have a National Health Security Committee which should be meeting very soon to discuss the threat,” she said.

-Fredericks-James also revealed that St Lucia has reactivated its Ebola preparedness plans and will continue sensitizing persons and monitoring the situation.
+Fredericks-James also revealed that St Lucia has reactivated its Ebola preparedness plans and will continue sensitising people and monitoring the situation.

 Meanwhile, in Barbados, the Ministry of Health and Wellness said it is reviewing and updating its Ebola Plan to ensure that authorities are able to respond effectively, if the need arises.

-In a statement the Ministry said that Minister of Health and Wellness, Lt Col Jeffrey Bostic, had met with the Ministry's senior officials as well as representatives of the Bridgetown Port, the Grantley Adams International Airport and the Queen Elizabeth Hospital to review the status of preparedness.
+In a statement, the ministry said that Minister of Health and Wellness Lt Col Jeffrey Bostic had met with the ministry's senior officials, as well as representatives of the Bridgetown Port, Grantley Adams International Airport, and the Queen Elizabeth Hospital to review the status of preparedness.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive